ScribblingGeek earned a bachelor's degree in communication studies in 1999. His interests include history, traveling, and mythology.

-His works are numerous, complex, and difficult to grasp, even when read in Japanese.
+His works are numerous, complex, and difficult to grasp even when read in Japanese.
 Throughout his public life, he was also never free from controversy.
-Such controversy stemmed not just from rumors about Mishima being homosexual or his fascination with the male body and death, Mishima was also staunchly right-wing.
+Such controversy stemmed not just from rumors about Mishima being homosexual, or his fascination with the male body and death, it was also because Mishima was also staunchly right-wing.
 He openly lamented Emperor Hirohito’s public renouncement of divinity following Japan’s defeat in WWII.
-He also detested the westernization of Japan following the war.
+He also detested the westernization following the surrender.

 In essence, the coup was doomed from the start.
 The writer only had four Tatenokai followers with him and when he tried to deliver a speech, he was royally booed by soldiers.